SoulEncoded/Javascript-Introduction-And-Programming/README.md

 In Javascript it would look like this `var data = 1;` but in Python it would look like this `data = 1`

-Noticed that in Javascript there is the keyword `var` which stands for variable.
-This is because in Javascript the `var` keyword is mapped to a specific instruction.
+Notice that in Javascript there is the keyword `var` which stands for variable.
+This is because in Javascript the `var` keyword is mapped to a specific instruction and in python `var` is not part of the language.
+However, both lines of code essentially does the same thing.

 Therefore, what most people say about learning the concepts vs a language is true, but I highly recommend you to focus on one language for a while.